WaleedK2000/waleedk2000.github.io/_posts/2022-12-25-Ordering-From-Daraz.md

 </div>
 <div class="caption">
-    Once you open the box you are greeted by this thank you note.
-The box in which the keyboard and mouse are packed along with the back of the box are shown as well
+    Once you open the package you are greeted by a thank-you note.

 </div>